Sexual ethics because sex is powerful

 A further reason could be that you may have had a lot of sexual partners not because you are good at sex (maybe you are), but because you’re bad at relationships.
 And there is no triumph in that.

 The fact is, sin is always messy.
-There are consequences.
-Now I do not mean to write this as a message of despair and hopelessness for those who had previous sexual partners, the majority of people who have had a number of sexual partners in their past are still very content in their marriage – generally speaking, marriage is an enormous boost to our wellbeing regardless of how many sexual partners we may have previously had.
+Now I do not mean to write this as a message of despair for those who have had previous sexual partners, as the majority of people who have had a number of sexual partners in their past are still very content in their marriage.
+Generally speaking, marriage is an enormous boost to our wellbeing regardless of how many sexual partners we may have previously had.
 Data from the General Social Survey (GSS) collected between 2010 and 2018 shows that married people report being happier together than those single, divorced, or just living together – by roughly 16 – 23 percentage points (depending on the situations studied).